GiGurra/franklin/README.md

 # Franklin

 .. is you personal scala librarian API.
 He stores and finds the stuff you need, either to/from MongoDB for production purposes, or in-memory for testing.
+Franklin keeps a version number on each item stored in his collections - He is CAS capable and if a lot of people try to modify the same item at the *exact* same time, he will only let one of you do it.

 Franklin is just a wrapper for a subset of ReactiveMongo with the option to run in-memory instead of against a mongodb database.
 Franklin gets a few new APIs every now and then.
 Franklin APIs should never really expose any mongodb details.
 Franklin is just an asynchronous document/kv-storage using Futures.